Last updated on 18 April 2026.

 Escape Clause in the Turkish Case Law

 The escape clause under Art.
-493, which allows refusing the transfer despite the absence of restricting provisions in articles of association, constitutes the legal grounds in Court of Cassation judgements.
+493, which allows refusing the transfer despite the absence of restricting provisions in articles of association, constitutes the legal grounds in the Court of Cassation judgements.
 According to the Court of Cassation, the purpose of the escape clause is to act as a precaution to protect the company from losing its identity and essential characteristics.

 Other Reasons for Refusing the Transfer